CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 Tin How Temple

-One of the oldest Chinese temples in the U.S., this sacred site is dedicated to Mazu, the goddess of the sea.
-Climb the stairs for a stunning view of the neighborhood.
+One of the oldest Chinese temples in the United States, Tin How Temple is dedicated to Mazu, the goddess of the sea.
+Climb the stairs to this upper-floor sanctuary for a glimpse of incense, altars, and rooftop views of the neighborhood.
+It’s a powerful reminder that Chinatown is not just a shopping district but a spiritual and cultural center.

 dragons gate Chinatown San Francisco